nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

 Although the term “layer” suggests a 2-dimensional structure, the layers in NEST may in fact be 3-dimensional.
-The example from the previous section may be easily extended with another component in the coordinates for the positions:
+The example from the previous section may be easily extended by updating number of dimensions for the positions:

 .. literalinclude:: ../topology/user_manual_scripts/layers.py
     :start-after: #{ layer4_3d #}